nationalarchives/ds-booking-experience/README.md

 ## Feedback which has not been addressed

+### Version 0.0.6

+* **Filter place availability up front:** allow users to filter availability (so that they can see if there's a suitable place for them)
+* **Hold a place:** allow users to hold a place (once they have identified a suitable place)
+* **Allow document orders to be edited:** ** this would allow document orders to be edited before submission to document services
+* **Ordering up to 24 documents is problematic:** it could be misleading since it is only available to users who are making multi-day visits

 ### Version 0.0.5

 * **Don't diminish the experience:** must check for functionality that is provided in Eventbrite that we don't want to lose (e.g. cancellation)